 At OSS Health, Sacroiliac Joint Injections are performed on an outpatient basis and take only minutes.
 We also use real-time X-Ray (fluoroscopy) to ensure precise placement of the needle and the medication.

-General anesthesia is not needed during this procedure and your Board Certified OSS Health Spine Specialist will administer mild sedation and a local anesthetic before your injection.
+General anesthesia is not needed during this procedure and your Board Certified OSS Health Spine Specialist will administer a local anesthetic before your injection.
 Little to no discomfort is experienced during or after the procedure and you are allowed to return home shortly after.
 Results may last for many months and repeat injections may be performed to maintain results.